hubwriter/temp-lgtm/instructions.md

 gcloud deployment-manager deployments delete --project "$project" --delete-policy abandon "$deployment"
 ```

-The controller can then be upgraded by re-deploying the template.
+The control pool can then be upgraded by re-deploying the template.
 If you specified any properties when the instance was first created, provide them again here.
 ```console
 gcloud deployment-manager deployments create --project "$project" --template controller.py --properties zone:$zone "$deployment"
 ```